brennanhfredericks/network-monitor-client/README.md

 # TODO

     - add logging
-    - need to implement test cases for advance logger, update logger to remove hack
+    - need to implement test cases for advance logger, logger updated to log AF_Packet as well
     - remove hack in 802.3 __parse_upper_layer_protocol to test 802.2 packets
     -
     - 802.2 Packet